 Baroque ensemble Les Boréades de Montréal provided the instrumentation, in tight but mellifluous harmonies with soprano Dorothee Mields, alto Alex Potter, tenor Samuel Boden and bass-baritone Matthew Brook.

 Les Boréades de Montréal opened the festival at the beginning of the week, playing Bach’s Brandenburg Concertos, and their return was heralded with well-deserved enthusiasm.
-The ensemble’s founder and artistic director, Renaissance man Francis Colpron, not only commanded the stage in his black jabot and vest, his long grey hair neatly swept from his face in a bow sitting at the nape of his neck, but his precise direction was as faultless as his playing and appearance.
+The ensemble’s first violinist Olivier Brault commanded the stage in his black jabot and vest, his hair neatly swept back in a bow, as he hosted the concert with panache commensurate with his and his fellow musicians’ elegant playing.